-To say that the Chinese industry is booming is merely an understatement.
-Particularly worth mentioning is the New Silk Road aka the Belt Road Initiative and the China CEEC – the 17+1 Cooperation.
+In the booming Chinese industry, the New Silk Road aka the Belt Road Initiative and the China CEEC – the 17+1 Cooperation – are particularly worth mentioning.

 So, what does this mean for the global economy in general, and the European economy in particular.
 Plus, most importantly, how can your business benefit from the cooperation between China and Eastern Europe?
 The experts for marketing in China at Tenba Group reveal all you must know!